ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   swap_frame()
 ```

-> init()

-Will contain operations that can be performed once, or before game launch.
+`init()` will contain operations that can be performed once, or before game launch.
 Some examples would be asset loading or sometimes world generation.

-> poll_input()

-Will get the current keyboard and mouse events from the display.
+`poll_input()` will get the current keyboard and mouse events from the display.

-> update()

-Will contain operations that need to be performed every frame.
+`update()` will contain operations that need to be performed every frame.
 Examples would be responding to user input, moving characters, and detecting collisions.

-> clear_input()

-Will clear all stored keyboard and mouse events.
+`clear_input()` will clear all stored keyboard and mouse events.

-> clear()

-Will clear the current frame to a single color.
+`clear()` will clear the current frame to a single color.

-> render()

-Will contain all pygame draw operations.
+`render()` will contain all pygame draw operations.

-> swap_frame()

-Will Swap the old frame for the current frame.
+`swap_frame()` will swap the old frame for the current frame.

----

 So from this our display will need to.
   - Create a frame with a given title, width and height.
   - Clear a frame to a single color.
   - Swap frames.
   - Close on user input.

 Now to create the display, pygame first requires you to call.
 ```python
 pygame.display.init()
 ```

 After that is called we can create the display with.
 ```python
 pygame.display.set_mode((width, height), flags, depth)
 ```
 **Width** and **height** correspond to the dimensions of the display. **Flags** is a [bitfeild](https://wiki.python.org/moin/BitManipulation) that stores several useful boolean values such as.
 - FULLSCREEN
 - DOUBLEBUF
 - RESIZABLE